Elmwood Park Zoo: History

 Elmwood Park Zoo officially opened in 1924 after a private land owner donated a small piece of property and a handful of white-tailed deer to the borough of Norristown.
 The first animals that were exhibited were native to North and South America.
 The Zoo was supported financially through donations and support by the Norristown Zoological Society.
-The Norristown Zoological Society established itself as a non profit organization and took over ownership of the Zoo from the municipality of Norristown in 1985.
+The Norristown Zoological Society established itself as a nonprofit organization and took over ownership of the Zoo from the municipality of Norristown in 1985.

 From 1999 through 2002, the Zoo underwent a major expansion that doubled its overall size from 8 to 16 acres.
 The expansion included a new entrance pavilion and administrative offices, as well as a cafe and gift shop.
 One of the most popular additions was the Thomas Kimmel Playground that opened in 2001.
 A year later, the Zoo finished its Oberkircher Discovery Center, a facility dedicated to education programs.

 In 2013 the Zoo opened a giraffe exhibit that included daily public feedings.
 These feedings are still a popular ongoing attraction.

 2017 saw the opening of the Zoo's Trail of the Jaguar exhibit.
-The facility is home to a number of species native to the North American southwest region, including *Ocelot, *Bobcat, *Jaguar, *Burrowing Owl, and *Gila Monster.
+The facility is home to a number of species native to the North American southwest region, including Ocelot, Bobcat, Jaguar, Burrowing Owl, and Gila Monster.

 In May 2018, Elmwood Park Zoo became the first zoo in the world to become a Certified Autism Center (CAC).
 The designation, given by the International Board of Credentialing and Continuing Education Standards (IBCCES), is awarded to organizations who have completed a training and review process with the goal to better serve individuals with autism and other sensory needs.

 In the spring of 2021, the Zoo became one of the first in the country to allow guests to visit along with their pet dogs.
 Guests are permitted to bring their dogs on select days of the week, as well as specific special events.

 The Zoo broke ground on a new Welcome Center and Veterinarian Hospital in the winter of 2023.
 The multi-million dollar Frank and Paige Engro Veterinary Health Center opened in the summer of 2024.
 It features interactive displays, animal exhibits, and over 3000 sq ft of retail space.
 The hospital's exam rooms and commissary are viewable by the public.